-Guidelines are needed for inspection and movement from one country to another of live plant material that are host plants of Brevipalpus mites (Rodrigues and Childers 2013).
+Guidelines are needed for inspection and movement from one country to another of live plant material that are host plants of Brevipalpus mites (Rodrígues and Childers 2013).
 Citrus diseases and their vectors have become a limiting factor to trade citrus propagative material.
 Importers are looking for a supply of healthy material that meets the phytosanitary requirements established by their National Plant Protection Organization.
-The application of harmonized measures established in RSPM 16: 2013 facilitate safe trade of citrus propagative material at the same time it ensures compliance of the importing countries' phytosanitary requirements.
+The application of harmonized measures established in RSPM 16: 2013 facilitates safe trade of citrus propagative material while ensuring compliance of the importing countries' phytosanitary requirements.